spekulatius/laravel-commonmark-blog/README.md

 ## How to Use This Package

-Below are examples on how to use the blog package.
+Below are examples of how to use the blog package.

 ### How to Add a Post